Police powers to stop and search, enter private property and seize goods

 - you may be asked to hold your arms up in the air, stand with your legs apart, open your mouth or bend forward, but you shouldn’t be touched

-If you have been detained for a strip search you can request that you be searched in a nearby police station in private, or inside a police vehicle.
+If you have been detained for a strip search you can request that you be searched in a nearby police station in private, or inside a police van but not a police car because you may still be able to be viewed from outside a car.

 If something is found in your mouth, this can be removed.
 If something is found in another orifice, this cannot be removed unless the police have a warrant for an intimate search.
 You can remove this voluntarily, however.